The New Adventures of Huckleberry Finn: Premise

 The pilot episode opens with a live-action prologue which sets the premise for the series.
 It is late afternoon in Hannibal, Missouri, and Twain's classic characters, Aunt Polly (Tom's aunt) and Mrs. Thatcher (Becky's mother) appear distressed in their concern for the youngsters, who are said to be late arriving home.
 Next, we see our three protagonists, Huckleberry Finn (Michael Shea), Becky Thatcher (LuAnn Haslam) and Tom Sawyer (Kevin Schultz) taking a shortcut home through the town's graveyard, where they encounter "Injun Joe" (Ted Cassidy).
 Furious at the two boys for testifying in court about witnessing him murder Doctor Robinson, Injun Joe chases the three children into McDougal's Cave.
 As the spry children outrun him, an angry Injun Joe vows revenge, calling out to them "You'll never get away from me!
-No matter where you go, I'll find you!"
+I'll find you, no matter where you go!"
 Once inside, however, the three youngsters find themselves hopelessly lost in the cave's labyrinthine passageways.
 This prologue would be re-edited with a voice-over by Michael Shea as Huck Finn summarizing the events, and would serve as the opening sequence for each subsequent episode.

 Although we never see the three youngsters emerge from the cave, it is presumed that they eventually find a way out since, as each episode proper begins, we join our three young live-action heroes as they now inhabit an animated world.
 Throughout the series, the children embark on a quest to return to their families in Hannibal, Missouri, traveling to various exotic animated lands (tropical islands; Egyptian deserts; Aztec cities; etc.) and make friends with—or run afoul of—an array of fanciful animated characters (leprechauns; pirates; sorcerers; etc.).
 Every episode also features an evil animated antagonist who bears an uncanny resemblance to Injun Joe (voiced by Cassidy).
 The likeness is not lost on the three children, who are routinely startled by the striking similarity to their nemesis back home; however, no explanation is offered of how, or why, Injun Joe is constantly able to remain one step ahead of them and assume these various guises.
 As the series only lasted one season, an episode explaining how, or if, the three children ever make it back home, or if it may, in fact, all be some sort of surrealistic "dream", is never seen.